Need to send money to a family member or friend in India urgently?

 - The money transfer service converts the amount and pays into your recipient’s bank account in Indian Rupees (INR).

-On average, the money arrives in 1-2 working days in your Indian account.
+On average, the money arrives in 1-2 working days (and even a few seconds with services like Wise (review) in your Indian account.
+Most companies operate this way, and this simple process keeps things restricted online.

 Let’s dive right in and look at the options available to you in case your recipient does not hold any bank account in India.